espocrm/documentation/user-guide/sales-orders.md

 Sales Order represents a group of products or services with their quantities and prices.

-You can add Sales Orders panel to Account detail view to be able to see related quotes.
+You can add Sales Orders panel to Account detail view to be able to see related sales orders.
 Administration > Layout Manager > Accounts > Relationships.

 You can add Sales Orders panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.